 This narrowing and textured surface tells drivers that they are moving into an urban environment.There will also be pedestrian islands in the middle of Courtenay Drive to help people cross and link with key walking routes.

 About 24 trees on the south-west side of the street between Douglas Dawson Place and Wyber Place have been removed to enable the shared path to be built.
 These trees were inspected earlier in 2017 and most were found to be in poor condition.
-New trees will be planted after the road rebuild has been completed in the next planting season.
+New trees will be planted after the road rebuild has been completed.

 In February 2018 we sought feedback from the community to let us know their opinion about the species proposed to be planted.
 See below: Community feedback - street trees (February 2018).